How do you define overweight and obesity?

-Obesity is not just a matter of a few extra pounds.
-It is a clinically defined health condition deserving evidence-based treatment.
-As defined by the Centers for Disease Control (CDC), obesity is recognized when a child’s Body Mass Index (BMI)* reaches at more than the average range for his or her peers.
-The CDC’s age-for-growth charts account for changes in body mass as children grow, as well as differences in the amount of body mass for girls and boys.
+Overweight and obesity are not just a matter of a few extra pounds.
+They are clinically defined health conditions deserving evidence-based, effective treatment.
+As defined by the Centers for Disease Control (CDC), obesity is recognized when a child’s Body Mass Index (BMI) is at or above the 95th percentile for children and teens of the same age and sex.

-Our program focuses on children and adolescents ages 5 to 18 whose BMI is equal to or greater than the 95th percentile.
-We also treat children and teens considered overweight rather than obese – that is, those whose BMI is between the 85th and 95th percentile – if they have weight-related medical conditions such as high cholesterol or high blood pressure.
+Our program focuses on children and adolescents ages four to 18 whose BMI is equal to or greater than the 95th percentile.
+We also treat children and teens considered overweight – those whose BMI is between the 85th and 95th percentile – if they have weight-related medical conditions such as high cholesterol, high blood pressure or pre-diabetes.

 What causes obesity?

 When more calories are taken in than the body can use, the unused calories are stored as fat.
 When this occurs repeatedly over time, obesity can develop.
 Many factors come into play: overeating and a poor diet, lack of exercise, medical issues such as endocrine or neurological problems, medications such as steroids and certain psychiatric drugs, depression or emotional problems, family and social stressors, or a family history of obesity.

 Our culture plays a role, too.
 The prevalence of fast food, enlarged portions and inactive forms of entertainment (television, computers, cell phones) contributes to the rise in obesity across America.

 What are the health consequences of obesity in kids and teenagers?

 - High blood pressure